ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 Dominating a sector depends a lot on the car and the power it outputs, if you're struggling with one specific car try lowering the power or using a different car.

-General car recomendations are in [Appendix I: Recommended Cars and Setups](#5-appendix-i-recommended-cars-and-setups).
+General car recomendations are in [Appendix: Recommended Cars and Setups](#5-appendix-recommended-cars-and-setups).

 ### [Cooked to Perfection](https://retroachievements.org/achievement/553484)